kolynzb/media_downloader/README.md

 # media_downloader

-- Media downloader(files of any format) for platforms like youtube ,vimeo.
+- Media downloader downloads files in your preferred format from platforms like youtube ,vimeo.
+- This project was created to help me learn how to use [flet](https://flet.dev/docs/)

   ![](./src/gui/assets/images/icon.png)